 In 2016, the partner team was struggling to free up time to move beyond administrative support and coordination tasks to focus on higher value activities like co-selling and joint planning.

-Extensive email, phone dialogs and repeated tasks around monitoring and coordinating partners and internal staff and manually fielding requests for product and program information, training, and selling tools.
+Day-to-day operations for Uday’s team involved extensive time spent on repetitive email and phone calls fielding one-off requests for product and program information, training, and selling tools.
 Uday estimates that these tasks were taking up a large percentage of team members’ daily time.
 Deal registration and opportunity sharing had a supporting system but were largely manual, not well connected with CRM, and difficult to track and measure.

 Although they had partner categories defined, the Snowflake team recognized that no 2 partners were exactly the same.
-Each had a unique set of attributes requiring a unique set of relationship management, business engagement processes, selling enablement resources, and training.
-And the team needed a way to ensure that many partner resources had tight access control so that sensitive and confidential documents would only be presented to certain partners in certain situations.
+Each had a unique set of attributes requiring a specific set of relationship management, sales enablement, and training.
+The team also needed a way to ensure that partner resources had tight access control so that sensitive and confidential documents would only be presented to certain partners in certain situations.

 Finding the Right Solution